Chrismarsh/CHM/docs/meshgen.rst

 .. code::

-   mesherpermuation.py -i meshfile.mesh
+   mesherpermuation.py -i meshfile.mesh -t metis -n 2

 Note, this will overwrite the input file.
+This example will produce a 2 MPI rank metis permuted mesh for use with MPI.

 MPI compatibility
 -------------------
 In MPI mode, CHM needs to be able to only read part of the mesh on a per-MPI rank basis.
 Therefore a HDF5 mesh is used.
 Mesher does not produce this format.
 However, CHM can convert from the Mesher json format to HDF5.

 Conversion
 ++++++++++

-1. Create mesh as normal with Mesher and apply the permutation
+1. Create mesh as normal with Mesher and apply the permutation.
+This must use the ``metis`` partitioning type.
 2. Convert the mesh to h5 or partitioned h5 via the :doc:`partition`.

 .. warning::

-   Please see the above section on mesh permutation prior to performing the hdf5 conversion.
+   The mesh must be a metis permuted mesh

 To load the h5 files: